 Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909

-The book of the day is about Clara Lemlich, born March 28, 1886 who said:
+The book of the day is about Clara Lemlich, born March 28, 1886 in Ukraine who said:

 I have listened to all the speakers, and I have no further patience for talk.
 I am a working girl, one of those striking against intolerable conditions.
 I am tired of listening to speakers who talk in generalities.
 What we are here for is to decide whether or not to strike.
 I make a motion that we go out in a general strike.